Skip to main content

 When a game doesn’t have built-in controller support, you can use Steam Input to bind the controls to fake mouse movement and key presses.

-I’ve already made a config for Minetest.
+I’ve already made a config for Luanti.
 Select the gamepad icon, and then click the layout button.
-Go to Community and select “Minetest Semi-official Steam Deck” by rubenwardy.
+Go to Community and select “Luanti Semi-official Steam Deck” by rubenwardy.
 You can now customise my layout as desired, or alternatively make your own layout based on Templates > Keyboard (WASD) and Mouse.

 You can find my Steam Deck layout in the Community Layouts tab.